knossos-project/knossos-project.github.io/_doc/KNOSSOS_gui_options.rst

 KNOSSOS Toolbar
 ***************

 1. This drop-down menu selects KNOSSOS’ work mode.
-You can choose between different work modes depending on your annotation task.
-This will change the available items in the Action menu, and the way KNOSSOS annotates data. #TODO
+You can choose between multiple work modes depending on your annotation task.
+Each work mode offers different actions in the Action menu and solves different annotation problems. #TODO
 2. Coordinates.
 Specify X, Y and Z coordinates of the current position.
 2a.
 Copy the current coordinates to the clip board.
-This will add a `,` character between each coordinate.
 2b.
 Paste coordinates from the clipboard.
 This will automatically move to the new position.
+Pasted coordinates should be three separate numbers, e.g. “1500, 1000, 1000”.
 3. Open Task Management window.
 4. Open Dataset Options window.
 5. Open Appearance Settings window.
 6. Open Annotation window.
 7. Open Python interpreter.
 8. Open Snapshot Tool window.
 9. Reset VP Position.
-Resets each viewport’s size and position.
+Resets all viewports’ size and position.
 Floating viewports will be docked again.
 10. `Loader pending:`.
-Displays the amount of dataset cubes that are queued for loading.
+KNOSSOS pre-loads dataset cubes at the current position and its surrounds.
+This label displays the number of remaining cubes queued for loading.